Raïs Hamidou: Career as Rais

-In 1811, a war broke out between the Deylik of Algiers and The Beylik of Tunis.
-On 10 October 1811, Hamidou captured an English ship containing Tunisian goods.
-On May 22, with a fleet of six warships, and four gunboats, he captured a Tunisian frigate which he brought back to Algiers after a tough fight against a fleet of twelve Tunisian warships in the Action of 22 May 1811.
+In 1811, a war broke out between the deylik of Algiers and the beylik of Tunis.
+On 10 October 1811, Hamidou captured a British merchant ship containing Tunisian goods.
+On May 22, with a fleet of six warships and four gunboats, he captured a Tunisian frigate, which he brought back to Algiers after a tough fight against a fleet of twelve Tunisian warships in the Action of 22 May 1811.

-Following this naval battle, Hamidou received an ovation after the Dey complimented him in open court.
+Following this naval battle, Hamidou received an ovation after the dey complimented him in open court.
 Hamidou recorded a number of other successes between 1812 and 1815.
-He took part in attacks against ships from Greece, Sicily, Sweden, Holland, Denmark, and Spain.
+He took part in attacks against ships from Greece, Kingdom of the Two Sicilies, Sweden, Holland, Denmark, and Spain.
 According to some sources, during his career, he seized a total of more than 200 sailboats.

 Death

 He died in 1815 after being ambushed by an American fleet during the US-Algerian war.